openbermuda/80days/posts/pycaribbean.rst

 parallel machines.

-Paul just does this in his spare time, helping a friend with biological science problems related to DNA and RNA.
+Paul just does this in his spare time, helping a friend with biological science problems related to DNA and RNA, he just happens to have access to a supercomputer to test his code on.

 Keynote: Django Ladies
 ======================